Love Letters in the Sand

 Stuff?

-Yesterday’s accumulated paraphernalia – a month old NY Times Book Review section, a library book – The Elements- Building Blocks of Our Universe (no comprendo), two baseball gloves, one “soft” vinyl covered baseball (always ready to play catch with the grand-kids), a white oxford long sleeve shirt (not sure why) , another book, French Dirt-The Story of a Garden in the South of France (maybe I'll go to France for the summer … dream on ... )and a very old umbrella that, untouched, has a tendency to randomly spring open (must discard).
-I stash the stuff out of the way, on the dashboard, filling the passenger side, which is, too often, how the car looks when I drive the kids to school – seats empty and clear, but dashboard cluttered with the prior day’s stuff.
+Yesterday’s accumulated paraphernalia – a month old NY Times Book Review section, a library book – The Elements- Building Blocks of Our Universe (no comprendo), two baseball gloves, one “soft” vinyl covered baseball (always ready to play catch with the grand-kids), a white oxford long sleeve shirt (not sure why) , another book, French Dirt-The Story of a Garden in the South of France (maybe I'll go to France for the summer … dream on ... ), and a very old umbrella that, untouched, has a tendency to randomly spring open (must discard).
+I try to neatly arrange the stuff - not the umbrella - out of the way, on the passenger side of the dashboard.
+Not an ideal solution, and shamefully, too often, how the car looks when I drive the kids to school – seats empty and clear, but dashboard cluttered with the prior day’s stuff.

 Here I pause.